-1. When you find one or more people who meet your specific needs, you contact them by phone or email to arrange an interview.
+- When you find one or more people who meet your specific needs, you contact them by phone or email to arrange an interview.
 Before you interview your PCA candidates, check the List of Excluded Individuals/Entities maintained by the Office of the Inspector General (OIG) of the US Department of Health and Human Services.
-The MassHealth PCA program can NOT pay you for a PCA whose name is listed.

-2. When you find someone who meets your needs and who wants to work for you, you hire that person.
-Visit https://rewardingwork.org/State-Resources/Massachusetts/Your-responsibilities/when%20hiring%20PCAs/Tips-for-hiring.

-3. If you need additional information on how to screen, interview, or conduct reference and background checks, you should contact your Personal Care Management (PCM) agency.

-\If you have questions, please contact the PCM agency assisting you. \Job candidates in the Rewarding Work database have NOT been screened in any way and their backgrounds have NOT been checked.
+The MassHealth PCA program CANNOT pay you for a PCA whose name is listed. - 2.
+When you find someone who meets your needs and who wants to work for you, you hire that person.
+Visit https://rewardingwork.org/State-Resources/Massachusetts - 3.
+If you need additional information on how to screen, interview, or conduct reference and background checks, you should contact your Personal Care Management (PCM) agency. - \If you have questions, please contact the PCM agency assisting you. - \Job candidates in the Rewarding Work database have NOT been screened in any way and their backgrounds have NOT been checked.